yarisvt/tyk-docs/tyk-docs/content/product-stack/tyk-gateway/advanced-configurations/distributed-tracing/open-telemetry/open-telemetry-overview.md

 }
 ```

-You can also enable OpenTelemetry by setting the corresponding environment variable: `TYK_GW_OPENTELEMETRY_ENABLED`.
+By default, OpenTelemetry spans are exported using the `gRPC` protocol to `localhost:4317`.
+For more configuration options and default values, refer to the [OpenTelemetry configuration details]({{< ref "tyk-oss-gateway/configuration#opentelemetry" >}}).

-### Step 2: Enable detailed tracing at API Level (optional)
+### Step 2: Enable Detailed Tracing at API Level (Optional)

-After enabling OpenTelemetry at the gateway level, you have the optional step of activating detailed tracing for specific APIs you wish to get more details from.
-If you choose to do this, edit the respective API definition and set the detailed_tracing option to either true or false.
-By default, this setting is set to false.
+After enabling OpenTelemetry at the gateway level, you have the option to activate detailed tracing for specific APIs.
+Edit the respective API definition and set the `detailed_tracing` option to either `true` or `false`.
+By default, this setting is `false`.

-#### What trace details to expect
+#### Which Spans Will Be Exported?

-- When set to false:
+- When set to `false`:
-  Setting `detailed_tracing` to `false` will generate a single span that encapsulates the entire request lifecycle.
-This span will include attributes and tags but will lack fine-grained details.
-Specifically, it will not show granular information like the time taken for individual middleware executions.
-The single span will represent the total time elapsed from when the gateway receives the request to when a response is sent back to the client.
-In this case, the trace will look as follows:
+  Detailed tracing set to `false` generates two spans encapsulating the entire request lifecycle.
+These spans include attributes and tags but lack fine-grained details.
+The parent span represents the total time from request reception to response and the child span represent the time spent in the upstream service.

 {{< img src="/img/distributed-tracing/opentelemetry/detailed-tracing-false.png" alt="Detailed Tracing Disabled" width="800px" >}}

 - When set to true:
-  With `detailed_tracing` set to `true`, OpenTelemetry will create a span for each middleware involved in the request processing.
-These spans will offer detailed insights such as the time each middleware took to execute and the sequence in which they were invoked.
-The spans are displayed in a waterfall model, revealing the hierarchy and sequence of middleware execution.
-This includes: pre-middlewares, post-middlewares, the round trip to the upstream server and the response middlewares.
-The illustration below shows an example trace:
+  Detailed tracing set to `true` creates a span for each middleware involved in request processing.
+These spans offer detailed insights, including the time taken for each middleware execution and the sequence of invocations.

 {{< img src="/img/distributed-tracing/opentelemetry/detailed-tracing-true.png" alt="Detailed Tracing Enabled" width="800px" >}}

-By selecting the appropriate setting, you can customize the level of tracing detail to suit your monitoring needs.
+By choosing the appropriate setting, you can customize the level of tracing detail to suit your monitoring needs.

-## Understanding your traces
+## Understanding Your Traces

-Gaining a comprehensive understanding of your traces requires diving into both the specific operations being performed and the context in which they are executed.
-This is where attributes and tags come into play.
-To fully benefit from OpenTelemetry's capabilities, it's essential to grasp the two main types of attributes: **Span Attributes** and **Resource Attributes**.
+Tyk Gateway exposes a helpful set of *span attributes* and *resource attributes* with the generated spans.
+These attributes provide useful insights for analysing your API requests.
+A clear analysis can be obtained by observing the specific actions and associated context within each request/response.
+This is where span and resource attributes play a significant role.

 ### Span Attributes

 A span is a named, timed operation that represents an operation.
 Multiple spans represent different parts of the workflow and are pieced together to create a trace.
 While each span includes a duration indicating how long the operation took, the span attributes provide additional contextual metadata.

-Span attributes are key-value pairs that serve as metadata for individual spans.
-These attributes offer contextual information about the operations within a trace, such as the API involved, its organization ID, and more.
+Span attributes are key-value pairs that provide contextual metadata for individual spans.
 Tyk automatically sets the following span attributes:

 - `tyk.api.name`: API name.
 - `tyk.api.orgid`: Organization ID.